 Cultural tour: to make the most of your visit, I recommend taking the fascinating official cultural tour which runs several times a day and gives an overview of the mosque and an introduction to Emirati culture.
 Both visiting the Sheikh Zayed Grand Mosque and taking a tour are completely free.

-Visiting the Abu Dhabi Eastern Mangroves
+Abu Dhabi Eastern Mangroves

 Catrina from 24 Hours Layover: escape the city and the skyscrapers and head to the mangroves forest to experience something really unique and different!